danisla/marsimages/README.md

-# Mars Images App Engine to MySQL App
+# Mars Images App

+Displays the latest images from the Mars rover Curiosity.

 ## Create CloudSQL Instance